-Dominican Restoration Day commemorates “El grito de Capotillo” launched the Dominican War of Restoration.
+Dominican Restoration Day commemorates “El grito de Capotillo” which launched the Dominican War of Restoration on August 16, 1863.

 The Dominican Republic has had a long struggle to be Free

 The island of Hispaniola, which is today shared by Haiti and the Dominican Republic, has had a long struggle to be free from foreign domination.

 In December 1492, Christopher Columbus claimed the island for Spain.
 Spaniards destroyed the Taíno way of life and brought Africans as a slave workforce.

 After French, British and Haitian invasions in the 1790s and early 1800s, Haiti gained its independence in 1804 and eastern Hispaniola became a Spanish colony again in 1809.

 In 1822, Haitians occupied the entire island and slavery was abolished.

 On February 27, 1844, Dominican patriots declared independence from Haiti.
 That is what we celebrate as Dominican Independence Day.